Wooten needs to name deputies, release summary of Brown's shooting

 That's good to hear.
 But we think Wooten needs to do more right now to ensure both transparency and accountability, and he can start by releasing the names of the deputies involved in shooting Brown.

 An attorney for five of Brown's children said he's been informed that at least three deputies were involved in Brown's fatal shooting, but so far we don't know for sure.
-Wooten's office said Friday that seven officers involved in the shooting have been placed on administrative leave and three more have resigned.
+Wooten's office said Friday that seven officers involved in the shooting have been placed on administrative leave.
+Three others have resigned, but apparently the resignations are not connected to Brown's shooting death.

 But that's not good enough.
 Wooten needs to specifically state how many deputies were involved and release their names, and he should do so now.